FabEdge/fabedge/docs/manually-install.md

 agent:
   args:
-    # If your cluster uses superege or openyurt, set them to false;
+    # If your cluster uses superedge or openyurt, set them to false;
     # If your cluster uses kubeedge, it's better to set them to true
     ENABLE_PROXY: "true"
     ENABLE_DNS: "true"